csoeller/PYME-tutorials/BaseTutorials.md

 # A list of basic video tutorials for PYME functionality

-*Note*: The videos arecurrently only accessible to users at the University of Exeter and require university login.
+*Note*: The videos are currently only accessible to users at the University of Exeter and require university login.
 In the future we may export videos that can be held in a public repository.

 ## PYME VisGUI x1 vs x10 - overlay and show gating